 - Mix all remaining ingredients except the cornstarch, water, and garnish.

 - Put the lid on the slow cooker and cook 3-4 hours on High or 6-8 hours on Low.
+Note: if using boneless thighs, cook 3 to 4 hours on Low.

 - When cooked through and tender, mix the cornstarch with the water and a little of the sauce.
 Pour over the chicken, stir and cook for another 10 - 15 minutes until thickened.